 In addition to the AACPMAS application, the following materials are required.

 - Official test scores.
-Medical College Admission Test (MCAT) or Dental Admissions Test scores released to AACPMAS.
+Medical College Admission Test (MCAT) Admissions Test scores released to AACPMAS.
 We recommend that you take standardize exam prior to February of entering year, however we will accept exam results through June of entering year.
 Exam results are valid up to three years prior to start of current application cycle.
 Recently, MCAT total scores of accepted applicants have averaged 23.

 - Official transcripts from all colleges attended.Transcripts should be sent immediately to the College's application service, the Association of Colleges of Podiatric Medicine Application Services (AACPMAS).

 - Recommendation: Composite a letter of recommendation from a Pre-Health Advisory Committee, or two letters from science faculty, and a letter from a podiatric physician.